juanmagal/iot-slice-orchestrator/README.md

 Configuration
 -------------
-All the configuration of the system is stored in a toml file, whose name by default is ``iotorch.toml`` and by default is stored in the same folder where the commands are stored.
+All the configuration of the system is stored in a toml file, whose name by default is ``iotorch.toml`` and by default is stored in the same folder where the commands are executed.

 This is a fairly complete initial configuration example: